rabbitstack/fibratus/rules/README.md

 ### Formatting styles

 Pay attention to rule condition/action formatting style.
-If the rule consists of multiple or large expressions, it is desirable to split each spanning expression on a new line and properly indent the `and`, `or`, or `not` operators.
-By default, we use 1 space tab for indenting operators and rule actions.
+If the rule consists of multiple or large expressions, it is desirable to split each spanning expression on a new line.
 This notably improves readability and prevents formatting inconsistencies.